thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 {% endraw %}
 {% endhighlight %}

 You may be wondering why we can't just continue to use `config` without being the owner.
-The point is that since the `new` method is now the new owner, the memory may already be freed when we try to use `config` in the last line.
+The point is that since the `new` method is now the new owner it may just decide to free up the memory.
+Keep in mind that the owner has the right to destroy the thing that it owns (either explicitly or implicity when it goes out of scope).

+If we were allowed to use `config` in the last line the memory may already be freed and hell breaks loose.
 The rust compiler prevents us from a potential runtime crash here.

 **The concept of borrowing**

 The good news is that we don't **have** to transfer ownership each time we pass something to another method.
 We can just lend out a reference instead.

-Before we refactor our code to have the services borrow the config, we will temporary simplify the code one last time to make it obvious why the move happens.
+Before we refactor our code to have the services borrow the config, we will temporarily simplify the code one last time to make it obvious why the move happens.

 {% highlight rust %}
 {% raw %}